caiwd/PCCNN/README.md

 This is a repository of code and validation data for paper [A novel probability confidence CNN model and its application in mechanical fault diagnosis].

 The description of folder as follow.
-1. code: running BATCH_ALL.py will automatically complete the data pre-processing, model training, comparison method calculations and result statistics, and save the results of the 10-fold cross validation in the result folder.
+1. code: running BATCH_ALL.py will automatically complete the data pre-processing, model training, comparison method calculations and result statistics, and save the results of the ten-fold cross validation in the result folder.
-2. data: storage of raw validation data for Case I and Case II.
+2. data: raw validation data for Case I and Case II.
 3. model: trained PCCNN models that can be used for direct testing.
-4. result: storage of the result of 10-fold cross-validation, including the proposed and comparison methods.
+4. result: the result of ten-fold cross-validation, including the proposed and comparison methods.

 Required python and python libraries as follow.
 1. python==3.7.9.